fixie-ai/ai-jsx/packages/docs/docs/guides/brand-new.md

 To do this, use a vector database (VDB).
 A vector database creates a semantic vector (also known as an "embedding") for each doc, then allows you to do a semantic search.

 There are many different vector databases; [Pinecone](https://www.pinecone.io/) and [Chroma](https://www.trychroma.com/) are two big ones.
-AI.JSX ships with an [in memory vector database suitable](../packages/ai-jsx/src/batteries/docs.tsx), which is a good simple solution when you're below a certain scale.
+AI.JSX ships with an in memory vector database suitable (`packages/ai-jsx/src/batteries/docs.tsx`), which is a good simple solution when you're below a certain scale.

 To use a vector db, you have to sign up for one of those providers, load your docs, and keep the DBs up-to-date as your docs change.
 Or you can use [Fixie](https://fixie.ai/), and it's all handled for you.